f18m/boost-intrusive-pool/README.md

  - polymorphic-friendly pool: if A derives from `boost_intrusive_pool_item`, and B derives from A, the memory pool of B just works;
  - Header-only.
- - **Optional** standard construction: when items are allocated out of the pool via the `boost_intrusive_pool::allocate_through_ctor()` the memory-pooled objects constructor is called; C++11 perfect forwarding allows to pass optional parameters to the ctor routine;
+ - **Optional** construction via an initialization function: when items are allocated out of the pool via the `boost_intrusive_pool::allocate_through_init()` API, the `init()` member function of the memory-pooled objects is called; C++11 perfect forwarding allows to pass optional parameters to the `init()` routine;
- - **Optional** construction via alternative function: when items are allocated out of the pool via the `boost_intrusive_pool::allocate_through_init()` API, the `init()` member function of the memory-pooled objects is called; C++11 perfect forwarding allows to pass optional parameters to the `init()` routine;
+ - **Optional** construction via custom function: when items are allocated out of the pool via the `boost_intrusive_pool::allocate_through_function()` the provided custom function is called with the memory-pooled object as argument;
  - **Optional** recycling via custom function: when the pool is constructed, a custom function `std::function` can be specified; when items return to the pool it will be called with the item being recycled as parameter; this allows to perform special cleanup like releasing handles, clearing data structures, etc;